 - Exercises & assignments are processed overnight, so if you are assigned on a short option, there is no way to know until after expiration.

 *An option is considered ITM/OTM based on the closing price.
 Additionally, "Exercise by Exception" requests require the account to have enough buying power to process an exercise request.

 May no longer be defined-risk at expiration

-Although defined-risk spreads allow you to know what your theoretical profit or loss will be, expiration day adds another level of complexity.
+Although defined-risk spreads allow you to know your theoretical profit or loss at order entry, expiration day adds another level of complexity.
 There is no definitive way to know if you will be assigned on a short option(s) positions in your account after the market closes on the expiration day.
 Although a short option(s) position may have expired OTM based on the closing price, after-hours price action can turn an OTM short option into an ITM option.
 As a result, spreads (verticals, iron condors, etc.) tend to create the most expiration risk.
 The risk comes from the long options expiring by the time you know whether or not the short option(s) are assigned.
 In other words, the defined risk position no longer becomes a defined-risk.